dadavids/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 | `novomind` | https://www.novomind.com/en/customer-service-software-call-center/microsoft-teams/                             |
 | `Tendfor` | https://www.tendfor.com/en/                                                                                     |

-This list will be updated as more partners join and meet the certification criteria.
+This list will be updated as more solution providers join and meet the certification criteria.

 ### Connect

-This model connects CCaaS partners with Microsoft Teams phone system infrastructure, enabling enhanced routing, configuration, and system insights.
+This model connects CCaaS solution providers with Microsoft Teams phone system infrastructure, enabling enhanced routing, configuration, and system insights.

 Agents using solutions built on the Connect model can gather information & insights and if necessary transfer calls to subject matter experts directly, using the SME’s presence in Teams to ensure their availability.